momentiris/Webshop/README.md

 ## Webshop
 School assignment in C#.
-Built on .NET CORE Web API and OOP ES6.
+Built on .NET CORE Web API and OOP, ES6.

 ##### 1. In /webshop_app, install npm.